immutheprogrammer/Run-Game-Engine/README.md

 if you find any issues please report them into the issues section.

+I encourage you to go and mess with the source code and maybe even learn something.

 **Some of The Features:**

 the run game engine has a batch renderer for faster render times,